omae26/Python/README.md

 # Basic translator
 In this lesosn I built a simple languagw translator with a simple defined language I have ever though of building something related to this and I guess that was interesting to learn

 # Exponent function

 # 2D lists & Nested loops
+Here I learnt about 2-Dimendional lists. how to print out elements in a list anf how to select specific elements in the 2-D list